kinghos/UniNotes/Part IA/Digital Electronics/Multiplexers and Demultiplexers.md

 The control inputs (in this case $x, y,z$) determine which input is output, e.g. $010$ would output $I_{2}$ which is 0.

 #### Demultiplexers
-A demultiplexer is the opposite of a Mux, i.e. a single output is directed to exactly one of its outputs
+A demultiplexer is the opposite of a Mux, i.e. a single input is directed to exactly one of its outputs

 This is a 1:2 Demux
 ![[DemultiplexerExample.png]]